beejjorgensen/bgc/src/bgc_part_0200.md

 We're going to take a second here and take a peek down the rabbit hole that is pointers.
 Don't worry about it.

-You can think of memory as a big array of [bytes]^(A "byte" is an 8-bit binary number.
-Think of it as an integer that can only hold the values from 0 to 255, inclusive.)
-Data is stored in this ["array"]^(I'm seriously oversimplifying how modern memory works, here.
-But the mental model works, so please forgive me.).
+You can think of memory as a big array of bytes^[A "byte" is an 8-bit binary number.
+Think of it as an integer that can only hold the values from 0 to 255, inclusive.]
+Data is stored in this "array"^[I'm seriously oversimplifying how modern memory works, here.
+But the mental model works, so please forgive me.].
 If a number is larger than a single byte, it is stored in multiple bytes.
 Because memory is like an array, each byte of memory can be referred to by its index.
 This index into memory is also called an _address_, or a _location_, or a _pointer_.

 When you have a variable in C, the value of that variable is in memory _somewhere_, at some address.
 Of course.
 After all, where else would it